Rupert Vansittart

-Life and career
+Early life and education

-Vansittart is of partial Dutch ancestry and trained at the Central School of Speech and Drama.
+Vansittart was raised in Cranleigh, Surrey, and is of partial Dutch ancestry.
+He trained at the Central School of Speech and Drama.

-Vansittart is known to fans of the 1995 Pride and Prejudice serial as the actor who portrayed Mr Hurst, the brother-in-law of Charles and Caroline Bingley.
-He has also worked with Rowan Atkinson on a number of occasions, appearing as a guest star in two episodes of Mr. Bean in addition to The Thin Blue Line, and Johnny English Reborn.
+Career

-In 1993, he appeared in Remains of the Day as Sir Geoffrey Wren, a character based on the 1930s British fascist Sir Oswald Mosley.
+Vansittart started his acting career in an episode of Bulman in 1985.
+In 1992, he began playing his regular role as North Yorkshire aristocrat Lord Ashfordly in the police drama series Heartbeat, which he continued to play until 2009.
+He appeared in Remains of the Day (1993) as Sir Geoffrey Wren, a character based on the 1930s British fascist Oswald Mosley.
+He appeared in Four Weddings and a Funeral (1994) as George the Bore at the Boatman.
+He appeared in Braveheart (1995) as Lord Bottoms.
+He was also cast in the serial Pride and Prejudice (1995) as Mr Hurst, the brother-in-law of Charles and Caroline Bingley.

-In 1994, he appeared in the film Braveheart as Lord Bottoms.
-He worked in Four Weddings and a Funeral as George the Boor at the Boatman in 1995.
-In 2003, he appeared in the West End adaptation of Arsenic and Old Lace.
+Vansittart has worked with Rowan Atkinson on a number of occasions, appearing as a guest star in two episodes of Mr. Bean, as well as appearing in The Thin Blue Line and Johnny English Reborn (2011).

-In 2002, he appeared in the Midsomer Murders episode "Market for Murder".
+In 2002, Vansittart appeared in the Midsomer Murders episode "Market for Murder".
 He also portrayed General Asquith in the Doctor Who episodes "Aliens of London" and "World War Three".
+In 2003, he appeared in the West End adaptation of Arsenic and Old Lace.
 In 2006, Vansittart portrayed Thomas J. Dodd in the BBC three-part drama documentary Nuremberg: Nazis on Trial.
 In 2007, he appeared in another episode of Midsomer Murders, "The Axeman Cometh".
 He also appeared in the 2008 BBC serial Spartacus as Consul Lentulus.

-In 2009, he was asked to play Peter Morrison in Margaret.
-Two years later in the critically acclaimed The Iron Lady with Meryl Streep he played Cabinet minister John Biffen.
-He has also played political characters on stage: in 2014 he was one of the main actors in the cast of Great Britain at the National Theatre.
-He also appeared in This House at the National Theatre.
+In 2009, Vansittart was cast as Conservative MP Peter Morrison in Margaret, a television film about Margaret Thatcher's life, career, and downfall.
+Two years later, in The Iron Lady with Meryl Streep, he played Cabinet minister John Biffen.
+He has also played political characters on stage: in 2014 he was one of the main actors in the cast of Great Britain at the Royal National Theatre.

-2009 also saw his third appearance in Midsomer Murders, in the episode "The Dogleg Murders".
+2009 also saw Vansittart's third appearance in Midsomer Murders, in the episode "The Dogleg Murders".
 In 2010, he appeared in Doctors as Anthony Chippington, a friend of Charlie's.
 He played Harrison Ashton Lard, the "posh girl's father", in How Not to Live Your Life.
 He provided additional voice-over for World's Craziest Fools.
 He appeared in the final two seasons of Foyle's War as Sir Alec Myerson, the title character's boss at MI5.
 Vansittart also appeared in the BBC Three comedy Bad Education, playing Mr. Humpage.
 In 2014, Vansittart started playing Lord Yohn Royce in the HBO series Game of Thrones, making recurring appearances in season 4, 5, 6, 7 and 8.

 In 2016, he appears in the BBC TV series Father Brown as Arthur Le Broc in episode 4.7 "The Missing Man".
 In January 2016, he played Peter Jennings in an episode of the BBC series Casualty.